attilammagyar/js80p/README.md

 ### Which distribution should I download?

-Due to how MIDI works in VST 3 plugins, the recommended distribution for most people is the 64-bit FST plugin which can be loaded into any 64-bit DAW which supports VST 2.4.

-If your DAW does not support VST 2.4 however, then you will need the 64-bit VST 3 plugin.
+You can either try the 64 bit VST 3 version if your DAW supports VST 3 plugins, or you can go with the 64 bit FST version if you prefer VST 2.4.

-The 32-bit versions are only needed by those who deliberately use a 32-bit DAW, e.g. because they want to keep using some really old plugins which are not available for 64-bit systems.
+The 32 bit versions are only needed by those who deliberately use a 32 bit DAW, e.g. because they want to keep using some really old plugins which are not available for 64 bit systems.

-If you are in doubt, then try the 64 bit FST version, and if your DAW doesn't recognize it, then try the 64 bit VST 3 version, then the 32 bit FST version, etc.
+If you are in doubt, then try the 64 bit VST 3 version, and if your DAW doesn't recognize it, then try the 64 bit FST version, then the 32 bit VST 3 version, and so on.

 Note that all versions use the same high-precision sound synthesis engine internally, so the CPU architecture does not affect the sound quality.